Prashant0664/snake-and-ladder/README.md

 ## Features

 ✨ User Account Management: Users can create their accounts and log in to access the game. <br/>
-✨ Game Progress: Users can save their game progress and resume it at a later time. <br/>
+✨ Game Progress: Users can save their game and resume it at a later time. <br/>
 ✨ Multiplayer: Up to 4 players can play the game together. <br/>
 ✨ Responsive Design: The website is designed to provide a seamless experience across different devices and screen sizes. <br/>
 ✨ Security: The website ensures secure authentication and data storage using encryption techniques. <br/>